BootCampOSV/ghis/README.md

-GHIS is for Git for Hardaware Information
+GHIS is for Git for Hardware Information System.

 What if we use a git like tool for Free/Libre Hardware.